sergioSEa/Stauning2019_IDSNP/README.md

 # Stauning2019_IDSNP
 Pipeline used in Stauning et al in order to identify genetic variants unique to a bacterial isolate that are present in a metagenome.
+Please keep it mind that this pipeline was produced to be run in a specific experimental setting and changes might be needed to make it work in other settings.

 Software requeriments (versions used for the manuscrit):
  * Python 3 or above